NCAS-CMS/cfa-conventions/source/cfa.md

 * Names the integer-valued variable containing the index ranges of the aggregated dimensions that correspond to each fragment.
-For each fragment and each aggregated dimension, this variable stores the two zero-based indices for the beginning and end of the range of indices that defines the position of the fragment along the aggregated dimension.
-Therefore, the variable requires two extra trailing dimensions.
-The size of the first is equal to the number of fragment dimensions, and the second has size 2.
+For each fragment and each aggregated dimension, this variable stores the first and last of the range of zero-based indices that defines the position of the fragment along the aggregated dimension.
+Therefore, the `location` variable requires two extra trailing dimensions.
+The size of the first is equal to the number of aggregation dimensions, and the second has size 2.

 `file`